Dive into the fast, scalable, and developer-friendly blockchain

-The involvement of entertainment brands like Warner Music Group and Ubisoft as well as high growth innovators like Animoca Brands, developers of crypto games including F1 Delta Time and Sandbox show the Flow blockchains intent and user adoption strategy.
+The involvement of entertainment brands like Warner Music Group and Ubisoft, as well as high-growth innovators like Animoca Brands, and developers of crypto games, including F1 Delta Time and Sandbox, show the Flow blockchain’s intent and user adoption strategy.

-NBA Top Shot has already smashed multiple NFT sale records and amassed thousands of users, and Joyride’s games are again taking Flow to record-breaking numbers – now on unstable times for the dapp industry.
+NBA Top Shot smashed multiple NFT sale records and amassed thousands of users, and Joyride’s games are again taking Flow to record-breaking numbers – now on unstable times for the dapp industry.

 Keep tracking Flow with DappRadar